 As you cannot pay with cash on public transportation, it is something you must have if you want to take buses, trams, ferries, or metros.
 It is even used to pay for using public restrooms.

-That is why it is important to purchase an Istabulkart the moment you get off your flight!
+No matter how long is your Istanbul itinerary, it is important to purchase an Istabulkart the moment you get off your flight!
 Luckily, there are Istanbulkart vending machines where you can purchase your own.